The Lunch ProEst. 2020 · The Lunch Pro since 2023

 Are carrot cake bites healthy?

 They can be.
-The no-bake and energy versions are built on carrots, oats, dates and nuts — sources of fibre, healthy fats and 6–8 g of protein per serving — with no refined sugar.
+The no-bake and energy versions are built on carrots, oats, dates, and nuts, sources of fiber, healthy fats, and 6 to 8 g of protein per serving, with no refined sugar.
 The diabetic-friendly version keeps net carbs to about 7 g per bite.

 Can I make them without a food processor?